The Short-ish of It

 Slow going is still going

 Dan started reading Cal Newport's Slow Productivity a few months ago and rediscovered a profound metaphor: progress is like the many small drops that fill a large bucket.
 It's hard to feel progress each day, or each week, because progress is not being made on those timescales.
-Progress can take months, or years, or decades.
+Feeling progress can take months, or years, or decades.
 But, also, progress is happening each day as long that bucket is getting filled a bit at a time.

 Maybe my epiphanies are really made of broad common wisdom that, eventually, I figure out how to incorporate (or reincorporate) into a specific moment of my life.
 Regardless, Cal Newport had sparked one for Go Between — and he had a few more thoughts for us.